jaccomoc/jactl/docs/pages/language-guide.md

 $ java -jar jacsal-1.0.jar myscript.jacsal
 ```

-See [Command Line Invocation](#commandline) for more details about how to invoke scripts
+See [Command Line Scripts](command-line-scripts.md) for more details about how to invoke scripts
 from the command line.

 # Statement Termination: Newlines and Semicolons